Get Free Solar Panel Quotes

 A typical dual-fuel household will see their annual bill rise to £1,849 a year

-The increase means a typical dual-fuel household will see their annual bill rise to £1,849 a year, a 6.4% hike.
-Currently, the price cap between 1 January to 31 March was £1,738 a year.
+The fall means a typical dual-fuel household will see their annual bill fall to £1,720 a year from the current annual price cap of £1,849.

 Ofgem’s Energy Price Cap is set every three months and puts a limit on what suppliers can charge consumers for each unit of energy.
 It impacts the bills of more than 20 million households in England, Wales and Scotland.